Josef Thorak: Later life and death

 After the Second World War, Thorak at first produced decorative ceramics, and then focussed on religious sculpture.
-He was pronounced legally denazified in 1948 and, after two challenges, finally in 1951, and in July 1950 was permitted to hold a final exhibition at the Mirabell Palace in Salzburg, which was well attended but poorly reviewed.
+He was pronounced legally denazified in 1948 and, after two challenges, in July 1950 and finally in 1951, he was permitted to hold a final exhibition at the Mirabell Palace in Salzburg, which was well attended but poorly reviewed.
 His Austrian citizenship was restored in 1951.
 In February 1952, he died at Schloss Hartmannsberg in Bavaria, and was buried with his mother in St. Peter's cemetery.

 Personal life

 Thorak married three times.
-In 1918 he married Hertha Kroll; they had two sons, the older born before their marriage, in January 1917.
+In 1918, he married Hertha Kroll; they had two sons, the older born before their marriage, in January 1917.
 The couple divorced in 1926 but continued to live together until her death in 1928.
 The following year he married Hilda Lubowski, with whom he had a third son, but after the Nazis came to power in 1933, the couple agreed to divorce because of her Jewish ancestry.
 She emigrated in 1939 to France and subsequently to England.
 In 1946, Thorak married Erna Hoenig, an American who had been living at Schloss Hartmannsberg since 1944; their son was born in 1949.